Skip to main content

 }

 In the example above, we didn’t explicitly set bubbles and composed because they are set to true by default.
-However, if you want to customize this behavior, you can pass an 'options object' as the third parameter to $emit.
+However, if you want to customize this behaviour, you can pass an 'options object' as the third parameter to $emit.

 emitCustomEvent() {